ed50245/crate/docs/general/ddl/data-types.rst

 ..
 TIP::

     You can use intervals in combination with :ref:`CURRENT_TIMESTAMP
-    <current_timestamp>` to calculate values that are offset relative to the
+    <scalar-current_timestamp>` to calculate values that are offset relative to the
     current date and time.

     For example, to calculate a timestamp corresponding to exactly one day ago,